Task-Dependent Evaluation of LLM Output Homogenization: A Taxonomy-Guided Framework: Additional Experiment Details

 \subsection{Sampling Strategies}

-We generate 5 responses per prompt using temperature sampling, in-context regeneration, and system prompt sampling.
-For in-context regeneration, the first response is generated with temperature 1.0 for GPT-4o and Gemini-2.5-Flash, and temperature 0.5 for Claude-4-Sonnet.
+We compare temperature sampling, in-context regeneration, and system prompt sampling.
+For each strategy, we sample 5 responses per prompt.

+For temperature sampling, we consider three levels for each model based on its permitted range: low ($t=0.0$ for GPT, Claude \& Gemini, $t=0.1$ for Llama \& Mistral), medium ($t=1.0$ for GPT \& Gemini, $t=0.5$ for Claude, Llama \& Mistral), and high ($t=2.0$ for GPT \& Gemini, $t=1.0$ for Claude, Llama \& Mistral).
+Note that $t=0$ is non-deterministic for commercial models; hence we compare to $t=0.1$ for open-weight models.
+For both in-context regeneration and system prompt sampling, we use medium temperature values.
+For all sampling strategies, we set the nucleus sampling parameter to 0.9 and the maximum number of output tokens to 1024.

+For in-context regeneration, the first response is generated with the original prompt.
 Subsequent responses are generated using the regeneration prompts below.
 For system prompt sampling, multiple responses are extracted from a single generation.
-For all sampling strategies, we set the nucleus sampling parameter to 0.9 and the maximum number of output tokens to 1024.
+The model is instructed to produce multiple responses separated by a delimiter, allowing them to be de-aggregated with regular expressions.
+We compare general and task-dependent approaches to in-context regeneration and system-prompt sampling.
+For task-dependent approaches, the task category for the prompt is determined by the model's self-categorization of the task (c.f.~\ref{apx:taxonomy_judge}).
+Parallel inference techniques could help scale these approaches~\citep{dong2025generalized}.

-\subsubsection{General System Prompt}
+\subsubsection{General System Prompt~\citep{zhang2025cultivating}}

-We use the following prompt for the general system prompting approach.
-This prompt is similar to the one used in \citet{zhang2025cultivating}, except they use the phrase ``Generate \{num\_responses\} that represent diverse values''.
-We generalize this instruction to apply to all the categories in our taxonomy, since \citet{zhang2025cultivating} focus on more subjective tasks.
+This prompt is similar to the one used in \citet{zhang2025cultivating}, except they use: ``Generate \{num\_responses\} that represent diverse values''.
+We generalize this instruction to apply to all the categories in our taxonomy, since \citet{zhang2025cultivating} focus on subjective tasks.